STAT545-UBC-hw-2018-19/hw01-eaerh/hw01_gapminder.md

     ##  $ pop      : int  8425333 9240934 10267083 11537966 13079460 14880372 12881816 13867957 16317921 22227415 ...
     ##  $ gdpPercap: num  779 821 853 836 740 ...

-Below we extract a specified column of the data set and return the mean and the variance of it, using built in functions.
+Below we extract a specified column of the data set(lifeExp) and return the mean and the variance of it, using built in functions.

     ## [1] 59.47444